AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Results

 Additionally, the repeated-measures comparison indicated a significant main effect of \textbf{Text Reasoning} on over-reliance, (\( F(1, 94) = 8.81, p = .004, \eta_p^2 = .086 \)), whereas \textbf{Inline Highlighting} did not exhibit a significant effect, (\( F(1, 94) = 0.49, p = .482, \eta_p^2 = .005 \)).
 Furthermore, there was no significant interaction effect between \textbf{Inline Highlighting} and \textbf{Text Reasoning} (\( F(1, 94) = 0.069, p = .793, \eta_p^2 = .001 \)).
 These results suggest that the presence of \textbf{Text Reasoning} significantly increases participants' tendency toward overreliance, while \textbf{Inline Highlighting} does not have a notable impact.

-When further comparing over-reliance between different groups of users, as shown in Table \ref{tab:over_reliance_result} and Figure \ref{fig:over-reliance}, we found that under the conditions of Highlighting, Highlighting + Reasoning, AI Label Only, and for overall average, Prolific participants significantly exhibited more over-reliance compared to the Tutor.
-However, under the conditions without any AI suggestions and with only Reasoning explanations, the two groups had no significant difference in over-reliance.
+When further comparing performance between the two groups across conditions, as shown in \autoref{tab:over_reliance_result} and \autoref{fig:over-reliance}, we found that under the conditions of \textbf{Highlighting, Highlighting + Reasoning}, \textbf{AI Label Only}, and for \textbf{overall average}, Prolific participants significantly exhibited more over-reliance compared to the Tutor.
+However, under \textbf{baseline} and \textbf{Text Reasoning} conditions, the two groups showed no significant difference.